 100% Tea Tree Oil

-Add 2 tsp of tea tree oil to each load of laundry.
+Add 2 teaspoon of tea tree oil to each load of laundry.
 It is advised to avoid tea tree oil on children’s laundry or anything pets may come into contact with, because it is not safe for them.

 Lavender